larryblunk/Perfsonar-CentOS6-Kickstart-upgrade/README.md

 4) Update /boot/grub/grub.conf file and add a new boot option (as below) as the first entry to direct the Kickstart installation on next reboot.
-Enabling sshd is optional -- make sure to set a ssh password in the kickstart file if enabled.
+Enabling sshd is optional -- make sure to set a ssh password in the kickstart file if enabled (otherwise, ssh logins with no password will be permitted).
 ```
 title Install CentOS 7 Perfsonar
  kernel /vmlinuz ks=hd:/dev/sda1:/ps-upgrade.ks sshd=1